Become a Reading Teacher: Education Requirements and Career Info

 Career Information for Reading Teachers

 Reading teachers work in K-12 schools or as reading consultants to other teachers.
-Most elementary school teachers earned salaries between $35,760-$83,600 in 2013, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reports that teaching job openings at the elementary school level are predicted to increase by 12% between 2012-2022 due to teacher retirement (www.bls.gov).
-Job openings for new teachers were generally more available in crowded urban schools and remote rural locations.
+The average elementary school teacher salary in 2013 was $56,320, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reports that teaching job openings at the elementary school level are predicted to increase by 12% between 2012-2022, in part due to teacher retirement.
+Job openings for new teachers are generally more available in crowded urban schools and remote rural locations.

 Related to Become a Reading Teacher: Education Requirements and Career Info